princeppy/ChartsInSharePoint2013/README.md

 }
 ```

-#### Creating the chartNow that we have the data in the format we need, we can create the chart.
+#### Creating the chart
+Now that we have the data in the format we need, we can create the chart.
 The chart will display in the engagementsByStatusChart div on our page.

 ```
 $('#engagementsByStatusChart').highcharts({